An Overview of the Amex Platinum Card

 Finally just a reminder that the American Express Preferred Rewards Platinum Card is not a credit card and should be repaid in full at the end of each month.

-Is Amex Platinum worth it uk? – American Express Platinum verses other Credit Cards
+Is Amex Platinum UK Worth the £450 pa? – American Express Platinum verses other Credit Cards

 With a whopping £450 annual fee, one would hope that the Amex Platinum benefits far outweigh the cost of the card.
 One of the main questions I’m regularly asked is Amex Platinum worth it UK?
 To compare the American Express Platinum Card against some of it’s competitors, I thought it would be useful to calculate the monetary value of the various benefits offered by the card.